sara-exe/MATCH/MATCH/spark/README.md

 1. Since you haven't logged in, it should redirect you to the sign in page.

 2. Click login and try using bad or blank credentials.
-It should dsplay a warning to user.
+It should display a warning to user.

 3. Try logging in as a test user. e.g. "test1", pass: "sarahuang" This will take you back to the root directory, but now that you have a valid cookie the server will recognize you're signed in and redirect to your list of friends.
 (Sara Huang has two)